yapplabs/ember-wormhole/README.md

 Then "Hello world!" would be rendered inside the `destination` div.

-If the ember-wormhole is destroyed it's far-off children are destroyed too.
+If the ember-wormhole is destroyed its far-off children are destroyed too.
 For example, given:

 ```hbs